-For me this theory is dubious.
-It completely depends on the price scale you are using.
+For me, this theory is dubious, as it completely depends on the price scale you are using on the chart.

 Inverse Head & Shoulders Pattern

-Use these 7 steps to confirm a head and shoulders top and a head and shoulder bottom – it is the key reversal pattern.
-Becuase if it is a real market turning point and the market is going to head downwards, you will want to protect your assets from the crash.
+Use these seven steps to confirm a head and shoulders top and a head and shoulder bottom – it is the key reversal pattern.
+Because if it is a real market turning point and the market will head downwards, you will want to protect your assets from the crash.

 Learn Stock Market Trading and Investing with our "Trading Academy FREE" 10 Modules, Videos + 3 eBooks.
 Click Here to join our 34,000+ Members